ampproject/amphtml/extensions/amp-3d-gltf/amp-3d-gltf.md

 A Boolean attribute that specifies whether to turn on antialiasing.
 Default value is `false`.

+##### clearColor [optional]

+A string that must contain valid CSS color, that will be used to fill free space on canvas.

 ##### maxPixelRatio [optional]

 A numeric value that specifies the upper limit for the pixelRatio render option.
 The default is `window.devicePixelRatio`.